Mohammed-Majid/ML_Roadmap/README.md

 # Machine Learning Roadmap

-**This is a compilation of all the resources I gathered while learning the skills required to build machine learning projects**
+**This is a compilation of the resources I gathered while learning the skills required to build machine learning projects**

 **I originally made this to serve as a roadmap for me to follow; but I then thought, why not make it publicly viewable?
+It is still a work in progress since I am continuously learning new skills.
 Anyways, hope you have fun with this repo!**

 **PS: This is targeted at individuals that already understand basic programming concepts and things like version control.**